berakpaijo/swayfx-dotfiles/README.md

  For Rofi's child configurations, rofi-power-menu, and rofi-bluetooth, add the executable files to your `$PATH` for easier access.
 Or you can copy them to your `/usr/bin/`.
  You can read the full installation for both on the links below the Rofi under the [Dependencies](https://github.com/berakpaijo/swayfx-dotfiles/blob/main/README.md#dependencies) tab.

- For Yazi, you can either use my build from `.dotfiles/yazi/` directory.
-Or copy all the config files from `.dotfiles/yazi/yazi-config/` to your `~/.config/yazi/`.
-I recommend you to rebuild if you are trying to use my build, just in case if there's any error.
-Full documentation here: [Yazi](https://github.com/sxyazi/yazi).

  ![abcd](https://github.com/berakpaijo/img/blob/main/New%20Piskel.gif)